genomicsclass/book/pages/matrix_operations.md

 ## [3,]    3
 ```

-Note: `solve` is a function that should be used with caution as it is not generally numerically stable.
+Please note that `solve` is a function that should be used with caution as it is not generally numerically stable.
 We explain this in much more detail in the QR factorization section.